cap-js-community/sap-afc-sdk/README.md

 ### Work Zone

-For development and testing purposes UIs are served as part of the server.
+For development and testing purposes SDK UIs are served as part of the server.
 Exposed UIs can be accessed via the server welcome page.
 For productive usage, UIs should be served via HTML5 repo:

-- Add Work Zone and HTML5 Repo features (already part of [Adding SDK](#adding-sdk))
+- Add SDK Apps to HTML5 Repo (copy to project)
+  - Terminal: `afc add app`
-  - Terminal: `cds add workzone,html5-repo`
+- Work Zone and HTML5 Repo features are added automatically via `cds add workzone,html5-repo`
 - Set up and configure SAP Work Zone instance using HTML5 Apps Content Channel
   - Add `Monitor Scheduling Jobs` app to Content Explorer
   - Assign an app to a group, role, and site to be accessible
 - (CAP Node.js) Disable UI served in server via CDS env: `cds.requires.sap-afc-sdk.ui: false`
-- (Optional) Apps from AFC SDK can also be copied over into a project at `/app` for further adjustments:
+- (Optional) Apps from AFC SDK can also be copied over into a project at `/app` for further adjustments
   - Terminal: `afc add app`

 ### Multitenancy